Klossek02/Big-Data-Analytics/README.md

 ```
 ./start.sh

-# For checking whether all the services has started
+# For checking whether all the services have started
 jps
 ```